forever9teen/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-Write a program that prints all numbers from 0 to 98 in decimal and in hexadecimal (as in the following example)
+Write a program that prints numbers from 0 to 99.

+Numbers must be separated by ,, followed by a space

+Numbers should be printed in ascending order, with two digits

+The last number should be followed by a new line

-You can only use one print function with string format
+You can only use no more than 2 print functions with string format

 You can only use one loop in your code